Wisterias grow well in most soils providing they have plenty of space for root growth.

 Once the basic framework has been established, you can begin pruning to maximise flower production, this is generally carried out twice a year.

-Circa week 28-35: tie in new shoots as required, then shorten the current season's shoots back to 300mm (12”) long, this allows a spur system to develop, the wood to ripen, and ultimately encourage flower bud formation.
+Tie in new shoots as required, then shorten the current season's shoots back to 300mm (12”) long, this allows a spur system to develop, the wood to ripen, and ultimately encourage flower bud formation.

 Any whippy shoots that grow after this pruning should be cut back to five or six buds from the main branch, make the cut just above a bud.

-Circa week 8-10: the following year, these same shoots can be pruned back to leave two or three buds, this action should form a spur around 50mm (2") long.
+The following year, these same shoots can be pruned back to leave two or three buds, this action should form a spur around 50mm (2") long.

 It should be possible to distinguish the flower buds from the growth buds as these are larger and more rounded than the thinner, more pointed growth buds.